GAMR: A Guided Attention Model for (visual) Reasoning: Introduction

-\paragraph{Contributions} Our contributions are as follows: \begin{itemize} \item We describe an end-to-end trainable model endowed with a novel memory and guided-attention system to learn to solve multiple visual reasoning tasks in a data-efficient manner. \item We show that our guided-attention module, controlled by a multi-head transformer module learns to shift attention to task-relevant locations and gate relevant visual elements into memory and performs better than the so popular self-attention mechanisms. \item We provide empirical evidence that attention is necessary for selecting relevant visual areas, while memory is needed for storing them. \item We show that our architecture demonstrates compositional behaviour and learns to adapt to a novel scenario by rearranging already-learned elementary operations within its reasoning module. \item Our architecture sets a new benchmark on two visual reasoning datasets SVRT~\cite{fleuret2011comparing} and Abstract Reasoning Task (ART)~\cite{Webb2021EmergentST}. \end{itemize}
+\paragraph{Contributions} Our contributions are as follows: \begin{itemize} \item We present a novel end-to-end trainable guided-attention module to learn to solve visual reasoning challenges in a data-efficient manner. \item We show that our guided-attention module learns to shift attention to task-relevant locations and gate relevant visual elements into a memory bank; \item We show that our architecture demonstrate zero-shot generalization ability and learns compositionally.
+GAMR is capable of learning efficiently by re-arranging previously-learned elementary operations stored within a reasoning module. \item Our architecture sets new benchmarks on two visual reasoning challenges, SVRT~\citep{fleuret2011comparing} and ART~\citep{Webb2021EmergentST}. \end{itemize}